Relativizer: Jambi Teochew

 Jambi Teochew is a variety of Indonesian Teochew that is spoken in the province of Jambi on the island of Sumatra.
 The language requires the use of the relativizer kai to form relative clauses.
 The relativizer comes from the Chinese language.
-The relativizer yang is optional and is borrowed from Malaysian.
+The relativizer yang is optional and is borrowed from Malay.
 The relativizer kai always follows the modifying clause.
 If the optional relativizer yang is used, it precedes the modifying clause, as shown by example 39.
 If the relativizer kai is not present, the sentence becomes ungrammatical, regardless of whether yang is present or not.
 This is demonstrated in example 41.

 Another way of forming relative clauses in Jambi Teochew is by using the classifier.
 The main difference between the kai and classifier relative clause is that there is the presence of a classifier in the classifier relative clause.
 The classifier in classifier relative clauses can only appear head-initially.
 The classifier agrees with the head noun type and is in the place of the relativizer kai.

 Headless relative clauses do not have a pronounced head.
 It is the equivalent of "the one" in English.
 Headless relative clauses are formed with the relativizer kai.
-The Malaysian relativizer yang can be used optionally before the modifying clause.
+The Malay relativizer yang can be used optionally before the modifying clause.

 The relativizer kai is obligatory.
 In addition, it is not possible to form a headless relative clause with a classifier in the place of the relativizer kai.

 Pontianak Teochew

 Pontianak Teochew is a variety of Indonesian Teochew that is spoken in the capital city of Pontianak in the province of West Kalimantan.
 The relativizer kai is used to form relative clauses.
 It is obligatory in head-final relative clauses.
 If kai is not present in the sentence, the sentence becomes ungrammatical, as is demonstrated by example 48.
-Pontianak Teochew does not allow the use of the Malaysian relativizer yang.
+Pontianak Teochew does not allow the use of the Malay relativizer yang.
 When the relativizer is present, the sentence becomes ungrammatical, as shown in example 49.